learn-co-curriculum/html-css-git-forking-cloning-and-pull-requests/README.md

 ## Objectives

-1. Forking repositories.
+1. Fork repositories
-2. Cloning respositories.
+2. Clone respositories
-3. Making pull requests.
+3. Make pull requests to repositories

 ## Code Collaboration Through Github

 Watch the video below if you are unfamiliar with Git.
 We will be using Git to access course materials and to share and collaborate on project code throughout this course.
 After watching the video you may use the text below to review all of the topics discussed in the video.

+**Note** that the video uses your computer's terminal, but in this course, you'll be using the Learn IDE and all Git commands will work the same way on it as it does on your terminal.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/videoseries?list=PLj148bJp5wiz3q3iuLp6eZrW6Iyjo7t-Y" frameborder="0" allowfullscreen></iframe>

 ### What is Cloning?

 Cloning is the process of copying a remote repository down to your local filesystem.
 This could be a copy made from a new repository you make on your own Github account, or it could be an existing repository you come across.
-THe following instructions differ slightly from the video posted above, but the process and the principles are the same.
+The following instructions differ slightly from the video posted above, but the process and the principles are the same.

 ### Cloning A Repo From Github

 To get started open your browser and head to Github.com.
 Click the `+` plus icon at top right and select new repository.
 Then name the repository `my-new-project` and click the **Create repository** button.
 Copy the SSH or HTTP clone url located at the top of the repository page.
-This step is the same whether it is anew repository or an existing one you wish to copy.
-Then open Terminal and navigate to the location on your filesystem where you wish the repo to be located.
-In the video example above I choose my `dev` folder.
+This step is the same whether it is a new repository or an existing one you wish to copy.
+Then open your Learn IDE, go to the Terminal area and navigate to the location on your filesystem where you wish the repo to be located.
+In the video example above I choose my `dev` folder but the setup on your IDE will be different.
 Note that when you clone a repository it will automatically create a folder for the repo with the same name as the repository.
 Now we clone by typing the command `git clone <paste in the repo url here>` and press return.
 Remember that SSH or HTTPS url you copied from the repo on Github?
 This url is pasted after  the command "git clone " using Command+v on mac or Ctrl+v for pc.
 Mine looked like this: `git clone git@github.com:jongrover/my-new-project.git`.
 This tells git the location of the repository you are cloning and is a crucial step.
 This should output the following response:

 ```shell
 Cloning into 'my-new-project'...